Verifying in Node.js

 (async () => {

-const result = await verify(request, { verify: verifyHmac });
+const account = await verify(request, verifyHmac);

 // ...
 Process the verified request